 What is counselling?

-Counselling is not ‘one size fits all’: each session will be unique to the individual client because everyone’s needs are different and those needs will evolve over time.
-Some people might undertake a short course of five to six sessions for a particular issue such as a relatively uncomplicated bereavement.
-Others may find that counselling over a period of months or years is what they need.
-And very occasionally one session might be all a person feels able to manage at this point in their lives, perhaps to tell their story to someone else, offload a particular feeling or experience, in order to process it or to bring things back into focus for themselves.
+It is not ‘one size fits all’: each session with me will be unique to you because I understand that everyone’s needs are different and those needs will evolve over time.
+Some people might undertake a short course of five to six sessions for a particular issue, others may find that counselling over a period of months or years is what they find most helpful.

 What can counselling help with?